andrespgd/Python/README.md

-Literal Strings:
+## Literal Strings:

--are surrounded by single quotes
+* are surrounded by single quotes

--no escaping is performed
+* no escaping is performed

--what you see is what you get
+* what you see is what you get

--Examples
+Examples
 ```
 r'C:\tmp\'
 ```

-##SORTING
+## SORTING
 * .sort() function  makes changes inplace  AND for case insensitive use: .sort(key=str.lower)
 * sorted() function creates a new sequence AND for case insensitive use: sorted_list = sorted(unsorted_list, key=str.casefold)
 ```